Baker Roll, 1924-1929

 - Name of ancestor(s) and relationship from whom claiming descent (Includes evidence for Cherokee lineage)

 - Degree of Indian blood and residence of mother and father

 - Names of children

 - Spouse name and degree of Indian blood

 - Individual enrollment number

 - Cross-referenced numbers from the Hester and Churchill Rolls

 These records are indexed and available online at Ancestry.com (database titled U.S., Cherokee Baker Roll and Records, 1924-1929).
 Prior to digitization, these records were accessible via microfilm publication M2104, The 1928 Baker Roll and Records of the Eastern Cherokee Enrolling Commission, 1924-1929.
 A brief history of the Baker Roll can be found on Ancestry.com and the microfilm publication.
-Visit our Online Catalog for the full archival records description: National Archives Identifier 2124048.
+Visit the National Archives Catalog for the full archival records description: National Archives Identifier 2124048.

 For records documenting early U.S. government interaction with the Cherokees: